yshareeda/yshareeda/README.md

 - 🔭 I’m currently working on Java, JavaScript, Python, C#.
 - 🌱 I’m currently learning new things everyday.
 - 👯 I’m looking to collaborate on Discord business.
-- 🤔 I’m looking for help with C++
 - 💬 Ask me about Flutter or any tech-related stuff.
 - 📫 How to reach me: Check social link below.
-- ⚡ Fun fact: I spend almost 5 hours or more on my computer every day.
+- ⚡ Fun fact: I spend almost 3 hours or more on my computer every day.

 <h3 align="left">Connect with me:</h3>
 <p align="left">